ember-codemods/ember-angle-brackets-codemod/README.md

 }
 ```

-This will result in invocations like `{{concat "foo" "bar"}}` to be converted into `{{(concat "foo" "bar")}}`, which may be useful in strict-mode Embroider.

-Note that it does not work in non-Embroider Ember, as of January 2024.
+Note that unambiguous helpers do not work in non-Embroider Ember, as of January 2024.

-Note that ambiguous invocations, that cannot be statically distinguished between a helper, a property and a component, will not be modified.
+Note that ambiguous invocations that cannot be statically distinguished between a helper, a property and a component — will not be modified.

 ## Debugging Workflow